LiamPerson/Pier-Media/README.md

 ### Roadmap

-Find the roadmap for this project here: [Roadmap](./docs/roadmap/README.md)
+Find the roadmap for this project in the GitHub Issues section of the project found here: https://github.com/LiamPerson/Pier-Media/issues

 **Advantages over Pier Legacy**